garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Complimentary.md

 - colours that are located opposite the colour wheel such as:
+	- red & green
-	- red & green, yellow & purple
+	- yellow & purple
+	- orange & blue